rajkumarmaity23/AI-Based-Sign-Language-Recognition-System/README.md

 ---

 Thank you for exploring our AI-based Sign Language Recognition System.
-For a live demonstration, please check out the demo on our website.
-Let's make communication accessible to everyone! 🌟
+For a live demonstration.
+Let's make communication accessible to everyone!